“Southern fried green tomatoes! Made with buttermilk, cornmeal, seasonings, and fried to perfection!”

 - In the last bowl, mix together the bread crumbs and yellow cornmeal.

-- Start by dipping the tomatoes slices into the flour on both sides and shaking off the excess flour. (be sure to get the sides as well)
+- Start by dipping the tomato slices into the flour on both sides and shaking off the excess flour. (be sure to get the sides as well)

 - Lay the slices into the egg mixture until both sides are coated with the mixture and flour no longer shows.